Afrikaans literature: The adversary within

 During the 1948–1994 rule of the National Party, however, the Afrikaner intelligentsia formed one of the strongest forces in opposition to the ruling Party, and the most acclaimed Afrikaans authors openly criticized the government's domestic and foreign policies.

 By the 1960s, Afrikaner writers and poets had gone from being widely revered to being regularly condemned by politicians and from the pulpits of Afrikaner Calvinist dominees.
 Afrikaner poets and writers who spoke out faced being disowned by friends and even by relatives, while also having their books and stage plays banned by National Party censors.

 During the 1950s, '60s, and '70s, Uys Krige served as a mentor and father figure to Cape Town's racially mixed literary bohemia, which gathered in the beach-side suburb of Clifton.
 Due in large part to Krige's influence, membership in both literary bohemia and in the literary movement known as Die Sestigers ("The Writers of the Sixties") became synonymous with public opposition to both the National Party and Apartheid.

-In her biography of Sestiger poetess Ingrid Jonker, Louise Viljoen has described Die Sestigers as nothing less than "a cultural revolt in the heart of Afrikanerdom."
+In her biography of Sestiger poet Ingrid Jonker, Louise Viljoen has described Die Sestigers as nothing less than "a cultural revolt in the heart of Afrikanerdom."

-The Sestigers were also a literary movement which attempted to bring world literature to South Africa.
-Authors involved in the movement established a publishing house, Taurus, which printed writings that were controversial and which the government attempted to censor.
+The Sestigers were also a literary movement that attempted to bring world literature to South Africa.
+Authors involved in the movement established a publishing house, Taurus, which printed writings that were controversial and that the government attempted to censor.

 In 1970, at the height of John Vorster's leadership, a teenaged Antije Krog penned an anti-racist poem for her school magazine: Gee vir my 'n land waar swart en wit hand aan hand, vrede en liefde kan bring in my mooi land (Give me a land where black and white hand in hand, Can bring peace and love to my beautiful land) scandalising her rural, Afrikaans-speaking, and Pro-National Party community and bringing the national media to her parents' doorstep.

-Described by her contemporary Joan Hambidge "as the Pablo Neruda of Afrikaans", Krog published her first book of verse, Dogter van Jefta (Daughter of Jephta) at the age of seventeen.
-Within the next two years she published a second collection titled: Januarie-suite (January Suite).
+Described by her contemporary Joan Hambidge as "the Pablo Neruda of Afrikaans", Krog published her first book of verse, Dogter van Jefta (Daughter of Jephta) at the age of seventeen.
+Within the next two years, she published a second collection titled: Januarie-suite (January Suite).
 Since then she has published several further volumes, one in English.
 Much of her poetry deals with love, apartheid, the role of women, and the politics of gender.
 Her poetry has been translated into English, Dutch, and several other languages.

 Writing in 1971, novelist André Brink alleged, "essentially more than ninety-percent of the Afrikaans writers are more or less pro-establishment, pro-system, pro-government", and called this, "a very simple, if disgusting fact."
 Brink elaborated, however, that to be a writer in Afrikaans was to be a cultural schizophrenic, "The average Afrikaans writer deems it sufficient to utter some neatly phrased remarks against censorship or the government.
 Nothing vital, nothing that can really upset anyone – but all very beautifully worded.
 We have the gift of the gab, praise the Lord."